-KPN sees customer satisfaction soar with Salesforce.
+KPN sees customer satisfaction soar with Salesforce

-In our fast-paced digital world, the services we rely on the most are the ones we notice the least.
-From high-speed internet to mobile phone service, or TV packages to fixed landlines, we expect seamless service 24/7 and only take notice when it doesn’t meet our expectations.
+In our fast-paced digital world, the services we rely on the most are the ones we notice the least – from high-speed internet to mobile phone service, or TV packages to fixed landlines, we expect seamless service 24/7 and only take notice when it doesn’t meet our expectations.

-Providing reliable, future-proof services for both businesses and consumers is a responsibility that Dutch telecom KPN takes very seriously.
+Providing reliable, future-proof services for both businesses and consumers is a responsibility that Dutch telecom, KPN, takes very seriously.
 And with Salesforce, it’s transforming internal operations to give customers the best possible experience when they purchase new products, reach out for support, or want to manage their accounts.

-When KPN for SME decided to transform its digital strategy to become more customer-centric, it needed to align sales, service, and delivery operations to create a smoother customer experience.
+When KPN for SME decided to transform its digital strategy to become more customer-centric, it needed to align sales, services, and delivery operations to create a smoother customer experience.
 That meant consolidating four business-critical systems onto a central, stable, and scalable platform to unlock 360-degree visibility.

 “By automating manual processes and giving staff better visibility into the customer journey, efficiency has already increased, and a team of 130 people are able to process up to 1,000 orders a week – compared to 150 people processing 150 orders previously.”

 The platform also enables the company to make smarter decisions based on real data, which has triggered a shift in behaviour among employees.
 “With visibility of how our performance directly impacts NPS, the team is much more motivated to hit their targets and increase KPIs,” said Cremers.